tomizechsterson/CharGen/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/ny4n8ywn72b17fyy?svg=true&passingText=Build%20and%20tests%20OK&pendingText=Building%20and%20running%20tests&failingText=Build%20and%2For%20tests%20not%20OK)](https://ci.appveyor.com/project/tomizechsterson/chargen)

-These services are the backend for this project, and are meant to be called from the [chargen-ui](https://github.com/tomizechsterson/chargen-ui) ReactJS project, and need to be running for all its features to work.
-This is also a toy project that was meant to get me some exposure to:
+These services are the backend for the [chargen-ui](https://github.com/tomizechsterson/chargen-ui) ReactJS project, and need to be running for all of that project's features to work.
+Similarly to the ui project, this is also a toy project that was meant to give me some exposure to:
 - Microservices
 - DDD